Move the balance from a credit or store card to a Lloyds Bank balance transfer credit card.

 A balance transfer card could reduce your outgoings.

-See how likely you are to be accepted for a Lloyds Bank credit card – with no obligation to apply afterwards.
+One Check lets you find out if you are likely to be accepted for a Lloyds Bank credit card - with no obligation to apply afterwards.

 How long does a balance transfer take?